Ulises-lab/myProfile/README.md

 # Hello my name is **_Ulises_**
----

 ## About me:

-I'm a engenier in Telecomunications with 3+ years of experience in Linux server administration.
+I'm a enthusiastic person with 3+ years of experience in Linux server administration.

-I have to work with tools like NGINX like a server, Graylog and Nagios to monitoring servers and logs, Jenkins, Git and Docker for CI/CD, Pfsense to firewall and VPN, and many more...
+I have worked with tools, for example NGINX as a server, Graylog and Nagios to monitoring servers and logs, Jenkins, Git and Docker for CI/CD, Pfsense as a firewall and VPN, and many more...

-You can find my Linkedin profile here: